creichlin/webgpu/README.md

 The included static libraries downloaded from the wgpu-native project.

+## Prebuild libraries

+This repository uses prebuild libraries provided by `wgpu-native`.
+All libraries combined are more than 512mb in size, which is more than `go get` allows in a single library.
+THis is an "opinionated limited" which is not configurable.

+To work around that, libraries for the different systems are split into branches.
+An example is here: https://github.com/oliverbestmann/webgpu/tree/libs-linux/libs-linux

+The `update-wgpu.sh` script updates all those branches and updates the go.mod file to pull the prebuild libraries as dependencies in.

 ## Examples

 You can find some examples in the examples directory: